Little Trinity Anglican Church is located at 425 King St E (at Trinity St on the southwest corner) in the Corktown neighbourhood of Toronto.

 The Church Today

-Now over 175 years old, Little Trinity Church is a vibrant and growing Christian community with members from across the City.
-The picturesque old church and the rectory and Enoch Turner Schoolhouse are a beautiful collection of buildings from Toronto’s past.
+Now over 175 years old, Little Trinity Church is a vibrant and growing Christian community with members from across the city.
+The picturesque old church, the rectory, and Enoch Turner Schoolhouse are a beautiful collection of buildings from Toronto’s past.